|AT A GLANCE||PRICING||HEADLINE|

 Purple makes some of the best mattresses that money can buy, if you’re open to a completely new concept.
 While Purple beds use some familiar materials such as poly foam and coils, their distinguishing characteristic is the company’s proprietary Hyper-Elastic Polymer, which forms the top layer on their mattresses.
 It’s not for everyone, but we happen to love the material.
 It’s responsive, durable, and very comfortable, but also allows for great pressure relief and airflow.

-As such, regardless of whether you choose the Original Purple, Purple.2, Purple.3, or Purple.4 you will not heat up at night.
+As such, regardless of whether you choose the Original Purple and Purple 2/3/4 you will not heat up at night.
 Since Hyper-Elastic Polymer doesn’t have much surface area, it lets in large amounts of air so you don’t heat up, but you also don’t feel cold.
 You can read our Purple Mattress Comparison post to learn more about the differences between the beds, but in general, if you’re heavier (250 lb or more) you should look only at Purple 2, 3, and 4, as they use coils for a support system rather than poly foam.

 We would be genuinely surprised if you didn’t like WinkBed.
 Not only does it look great, but it’s very comfortable and comes in three different firmness levels.
 They even have a Plus version that’s for extra heavy people.
 These are quality beds, made in America, that look like they should cost way more than they do.

 WinkBed is a 15″ thick mattress with two layers of coils (pocketed coils and micro-coils) and a plant-based tencel fiber cover.
-It honestly looks a cut above most online mattresses and is one of the most durable mattresses you can buy online, alongside perhaps Saatva and Big Fig. All things considered, it really is hard to do any better than WinkBed—this is one of the best mattresses for the money.
+It honestly looks a cut above most online mattresses and is one of the most durable mattresses you can buy online, alongside perhaps Saatva and Big Fig. All things considered, it really is hard to do any better than WinkBed.

 We here at the Slumber Yard are constantly testing and thinking about mattresses.
 And we happen to all be pretty darn fit—we have runners, weightlifters, and athletes on our team.
 Many of us workout on a daily basis.
 We also consulted with a professional athlete, Amobi Okugo who plays in the MLS, and a chiropractor, Dr. Ranvir Sahota of Synapse Chiropractic.
 As such, we feel that we have a really good handle on what you should consider when looking for a bed.
 Of course, we are not doctors or chiropractors, so you should consult your physician before making any changes to your mattress.
 Having said that, we work extremely hard on all of our content and try to form a fair, unbiased, well-thought-out opinion of each bed and we do think this post (and all of our others) will be helpful for you.
 If you still need more details, however, make sure to check out all of our mattress reviews.
 We have spent many, many hours testing, researching, and working with various mattresses, so we do have a good idea of what to expect and recommend.